Complaints Homepage

 Still, you should complain.
 It is rare for medical personnel to report problems, so patients have to.

-Fees, attitude, rudeness, long waits in reception areas and such like are not matters for complaints to state boards or agencies.
-They won't even read complaints about those subjects.
-Which is another reason there should be an agency representing patients.
-If nothing else, such an agency could explain to patients how to respond to such problems without complaining.
+Subjects not to bother complaining about include attitude, rudeness, long waits in reception areas, anything having to do with money, and such like.
+They won’t even read complaints about those subjects.
+Which is another reason there should be an agency representing patients (like perhaps a state patients board).
+If nothing else, such an agency could explain to patients how to respond to such problems without filing complaints.

 You cannot be sued for filing a complaint